Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/ModulePlan.md

+---
+title: "Year 12 — Programming for the Web: Module Plan"
+---

 # Year 12 — Programming for the Web: Module Plan

 Focus on back-end Python examples and standards-based front-end.
 Keep security and accessibility in scope.